MicrosoftDocs/customer-insights/ci-docs/consent-management/manage-users.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-The [consent management capability](overview.md) is available on a subscription basis.
-All users in an organization that owns consent management can get access to the service.

-Currently, all administrators of audience insights have access to the consent management capability.
+All administrators of audience insights have access to the consent management capability.
 They can add and remove other users and assign them the required permissions.

 ## Roles

 - Reader
-    - Is a view-only role that can see which consent data is imported.
+    - Is a view-only role that can see which consent data is imported and its associated summary analytics on the home page.

 - Contributor
     - Can configure import of consent data.